zhengshuai1001/JiKouCompany/README.md

 First they ignore you.
 Then they laugh at you.
 Then they fight you.
 Then you win.

 There are no foreign lands.
 It is the traveler only who is foreign.

+Speak in such a way that others love to listen to you.
+Listen in such a way that others love to speak to you.